lisawilliams/community/readme.md

 ## What is community for?

-How news creates the public space, the medium upon which community forms.
+*What to put here: How news creates the public space, the medium upon which community forms.*

 ## Where did this come from?